-- 43. The arguments of the Second Respondent may, in essence, may be summarised as follows: - Contrary to the Appellant's contentions, the Appealed Decision did comply with the procedural obligations set out in article 14, paragraph 4, of the FIFA Procedural Rules as the Single Judge provided clear and predictable reasons for the findings of its conclusions. - An alleged obligation of the First Respondent to provide "in writing" (whichever its meaning) its bank details to the Appellant cannot constitute, by any means, a valid reason for the latter to withhold the payment of the overdue amount.
+- 45. The Second Respondent's submissions, in essence, may be summarised as follows: - Contrary to the Appellant's contentions, the Appealed Decision did comply with the procedural obligations set out in article 14 paragraph 4 of the FIFA Procedural Rules as the Single Judge provided clear and predictable reasons for the findings of its conclusions. - An alleged obligation of the First Respondent to provide "in writing" (whichever its meaning) its bank details to the Appellant cannot constitute, by any means, a valid reason for the latter to withhold the payment of the overdue amount.
 Thus, the Second Respondent disagrees with the senseless interpretation of the term "writing" used by the Appellant in its Appeal Brief and such interpretation must be dismissed. - The Appellant submits that pursuant to article 12bis paragraph 2 and 3 of the FIFA RSTP, the Appellant must be found to have delayed due payments.
-Essentially, the Second Respondent's contentions are similar to the First Respondent's.

-- The Appellant was perfectly aware of the First Respondent's bank account details, having processed the EUR 300,000 as part of the payment of the first instalment to the First Respondent.
+Essentially, the Second Respondent's contentions are similar to the First Respondent's as: (i) the Appellant was perfectly aware of the First Respondent's bank account details, having processed the EUR 100,000 loan fee.
 Further, the Appellant did not even try to contact the First Respondent to raise this issue.
-Therefore, the Appellant failed to provide any pertinent evidence which could demonstrate it needed the bank account details in writing. - When the First Respondent initiated proceedings before the Single Judge to claim for the payment of the two first instalments, the Appellant never alleged that the First Respondent had failed to send the bank account details in "writing".
-On the contrary, the Appellant only alleged a freezing of its assets in Brazil derived from some debts with the Brazilian Tax Authorities.
-Further, the default notice addressed on 21 March 2016 was effectively sent to the Appellant.
+Therefore, the Appellant failed to provide any pertinent evidence which could demonstrate it needed the bank account details in writing.
+Further, (ii) the default notice addressed on 30 March 2016 was effectively sent to the Appellant.
 No original version of the default notice is required by the FIFA RSTP. - The witness statements submitted by the Appellant are from its own employees, which means these statements might be affected by diverse contextual factors and therefore, have practically no evidentiary value. - The Single Judge did not rule extra petita.
 Indeed, pursuant to article 12bis of the FIFA RSTP, the Single Judge can apply measures aiming at securing the respect of FIFA regulations and therefore can ensure that the clubs comply with their contractual obligations.
-Thus, the fact that the First Respondent did not request the imposition of any sanction on the Appellant did not hinder the Single Judge to assess such possibility and to ultimately impose these sanctions. - Article 12bis of the FIFA RSTP gives the deciding bodies of FIFA a wide discretion when it comes to the sanctioning of clubs.
-Fines imposed by FIFA deciding bodies are not only based on the actual overdue amount but rather on a diverse series of factors and on the wide jurisprudence of the Disciplinary Committee. - In the present case, the fine was not disproportional, considering the subsequent amount overdue and the fact that it was the fourth time that the Appellant had failed to comply with its contractual obligations.
-Eventually, the Appellant contended that the fine was disproportional on the basis of only two cases, while the Second Respondent provides numerous cases proving that the current fine is not disproportional. - It is only right that the Appellant alone must bear the costs of the proceedings as it (i) unnecessarily provoked the use of the resources of FIFA, (ii) wasted the time of the First Respondent, FIFA as well as the CAS and (iii) the First Respondent should not bear the costs of the proceedings as its main request - the payment of the third instalment - was accepted in full by the Single Judge.
+Thus, the fact that the First Respondent did not request the imposition of any sanction on the Appellant, did not hinder the Single Judge to assess such possibility and to ultimately impose these sanctions. - Article 12bis of the FIFA RSTP gives the deciding bodies of FIFA a wide discretion when it comes to the sanctioning of clubs.
+Fines imposed by FIFA deciding bodies are not only based on the actual overdue amount but rather on a diverse series of factors and on the wide jurisprudence of the Disciplinary Committee. - In the present case, the fine was not disproportional, considering the subsequent amount overdue and the fact that it was the third time that the Appellant had failed to comply with its contractual obligations.
+Eventually, the Appellant contended that the fine was disproportional on the basis of only two cases, while the Second Respondent provides numerous cases proving that the current fine is not disproportional.

+It is only right that the Appellant alone must bear the costs of the proceedings as it (i) unnecessarily provoked the use of the resources of FIFA, (ii) wasted the time of the First Respondent, FIFA as well as the CAS and (iii) the First Respondent should not bear the costs of the proceedings as its main request - the payment of the second instalment - was accepted in full by the Single Judge.